 Since 1975 she has had over 40 solo exhibitions and participated in more than a hundred group shows throughout Australia in Europe and Japan.
 She was one of the inaugural artists at the Power Institute, Cite International des Arts in Paris in 1974 and also the inaugural winner of the Silk Cut Award for linocut in 1994 and the ANL Maritime Art Award, in 2005.
 In 2008, she was the recipient of an Australia Council grant to the British School in Rome , in 2015 the Lloyd Rees award for landscape painting and 2016 The George Collie Memorial Award from the Australian Print Worshop.

 Her practice as a printmaker has been governed by the conventions of mark making, and she is recognised nationally and internationally for her distinctive cutting and engraving methods and style.

 Jennifer Marshall’s paintings, prints and artist’s books are highly regarded.
 She has exhibited throughout Australia and in Japan, France, Italy, Poland and the UK.
-She is represented in major State and Regional Art collections as well as numerous private and public collections and her work is included in the archive of the Glasgow Print Workshop .
+She is represented in major State and Regional Art collections as well as numerous private and public collections and her work is included in the archive of the Glasgow Print Studio .